Mind-Body Techniques and Migraine

 I’ve written before how being in pain trains your brain to get good at creating pain.
 Here I want to share with you how you can untrain your brain.
 And how I was first helped by Mr Spock.

-About a year and a half ago, I had a wipe-put migraine attack.
+In February 2016, I had a wipe-put migraine attack.
 I woke up with a stabbing pain deep in my left eye, throbbing ache in my temple and fighting waves of nausea.

 I start working though my muscles; hunting for the usual trigger point suspects.
 Trapezius shoulder muscles – nope.
 SCM neck muscles – nope.
 Masseter jaw muscles – nope.